bolt-observer/lightning-vault/README.md

 * Removing a macaroon

-  Is done using HTTP GET request to `/delete/:pubkey/` endpoint.
+  Is done using HTTP POST request to `/delete/:pubkey/` endpoint.
 This operation also requires `write` permissions.

 * Getting a restricted macaroon (this is the typical mode of operation)